NikosAlexandris/pvgis-prototype/ReadMe.md

    - `calculate()` takes various parameters, including geometry, data, and options.
    - The calculated total radiation is stored in the variable `totRad`.

+   **Important** in this function is that, unlike the `updateGeometryYear` (and the first `calculateGeometryYear` functions), it calculates the solar declination bsed on some alternative method.
+   That is, it does not use method presented by Jenco.
+This "alternative" method, hardcodes the angle of incidence (see `AOIConstants`) which, in turn does not take in to accound a more realistic approximation of the sun's position.

 ###  Performance & energy consumption